How does this work?

-Currently, online physician video consultations are only available in Alabama, Virginia, Missouri, Texas & Oklahoma.
+Currently, online physician video consultations are only available in these states: Alabama, Missouri, Oklahoma, Texas, Virginia, West Virginia.
 We will soon be offering eVisits throughout the U.S. Click here to Learn More and stay updated on when online video consultations will be available in your state.

 What should I expect from an eVisit?

 Once you complete your order, you will be prompted to have a video interaction with a physician using our eVisit technology.
 During office hours (see below), you can see the physician immediately or schedule a convenient time.
 The physician will review your medical profile and may ask a few questions.
 Feel free to ask any questions you may have.